Robo-Mike/electron-react-ftdi-devices/README.md

 ### `npm start`

-Runs the app in development mode. node Foreman (nf) I is used to start 2 processe - the react app on the dev web server and the seperate electron process.
-This should make debugging easier. <br />
+Runs the app in development mode. node Foreman (nf) I is used to start 2 processes - the react app on the dev web server and the separate electron process.
+Running using the web browser makes debugging easier <br />

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.